Planning a vacation in France’s Loire Valley? This is the ultimate guide to taking a one week road trip in the Loire Valley.

 I give you must know tips for visiting the Loire.
 If you have extra time in France, I also give you tips for extending your stay in France’s Brittany or Normandy regions.

 The Loire Valley is an easy journey from Paris.
-This Loire Valley itinerary assumes you arrive in Paris.
+This one week in Loire Valley itinerary assumes you arrive in Paris.
 You could also fly into Nantes and reverse the order of this itinerary.

-Here’s an overview of my recommended Loire Valley road trip itinerary:
+Here’s a quick snapshot of what you’ll see with this Loire Valley road trip itinerary:

 For this 7 day Loire Valley itinerary, you’ll have three bases: Blois (2 nights), Amboise (2 nights), and Chinon (3 nights).